oci-hpc/oci-hpc-runbook-StarCCM/Documentation/ManualDeployment.md

 Now you should be able to VNC to the address: ip.add.re.ss:5900

-Once you accessed your VNC session, you should go into the settings.
+Once you accessed your VNC session, you should go into Applications, then System Tools Then Settings.

 <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/raw/master/images/CentOSSeetings.jpg" height="100">

-Select and set the time to "Never".
+In the power options, set the Blank screen timeout to "Never".
 If you do get locked out of your user session, you can ssh to the instance and set a password for the opc user.

 ```
 sudo passwd opc